Programmeringskursen/programming-for-beginners/Lectures/Day 2.md

     15

 Note the **basket.Basket()**.
 The import call assigns a *module object* to a variable with the same name as the module.
 All the global variables created inside the module file are available as attributes on the **module object**, in this case the **Basket** class.

+Realoading an already loaded module (to load any changes to the file):

+    reload(basket)